 One of the things that made the M21 a successful sniping system during the Vietnam War was the ultra-simplistic means of range estimation that would also automatically adjust the scope for ballistic drop at whatever range the scope estimated the target to be at.
 This was known as the Auto Ranging Telescope, or ART, and it was designed by James Leatherwood.
 These original ART setups on the M21 used a Redfield 3-9x scope and there were two distinct versions of the setup through the M21’s life time.
-The Leatherwood name now appears on a very similar setup to the original ART and it is the same concept and even carries the same ART title, but are they as effective as the original?
+The Leatherwood name now appears on a very similar setup to the original ART and it is the same concept and even carries the same ART title, but is the ART 2.5-10x44mm M1000 scope as effective as the original?
 There is only one way to find out.

 As mentioned, the Leatherwood name goes quite a ways back and is closely tied to the US Military sniper rifle history due to Jim Leatherwood’s history with the M21.
 A new crop of Leatherwood scopes came onto the scene several years ago with various different models such as the “Sporter” and others.
 Fortunately for price, and unfortunately for quality, the scopes are made in China and the initial quality of these early scopes was poor.
 According to Leatherwood, the quality was unacceptable as they were being pushed down the priority rung behind other larger scope brands, so Leatherwood purchased their own factory in China and the current Hi-Lux/Leatherwood scopes are being produced there.
 Reports indicate that quality has come up, but it takes time to get it to where they want it.